Historic Cocoa Village Playhouse

 2 people favorited this theater

-The Aladdin Theatre opened on August 18, 1924.
+The Aladdin Theatre opened on August 18, 1924 with Rudolph Valentino in “Monsieur Beaucaire”.
 It was equipped with a Barton 2 manual organ.
-By 1936 it had been renamed State Theatre and was operated by E.J.
+On December 5, 1936 it was renamed State Theatre and was operated by E.J.
 Sparks, a subsidiary of Paramount Pictures Inc. By 1953 it was operated by the Talgar Theatre Company chain.
 It was closed by 1956.
-Later reopened as an art house cinema, it was renamed Fine Arts Cinema which operated into the 1960’s.
+On October 29, 1965 it reopened as the Fine Arts Cinema operated by Kent Theatres Inc., which operated into the 1970’s.

 Several owners and several decades later, the building was purchased by the City of Cocoa and renamed the Historic Cocoa Village Playhouse.
 The Historic Cocoa Village Playhouse was entered into the National Register of Historic Places in 1991.